-Each year, GU-Q students organize and host an undergraduate research conference attended by students from GU-Q, Education City, Qatar University, and from around the world, who present and discuss their research.
-While the first seven of these conferences focused on the Middle East, the eight conference in March 2019 broadens its focus to include all regions.
-In addition, AURC plans to publish an online, peer-reviewed journal to showcase selected student papers from the AURC conference.
+GU-Q students organize and host an undergraduate research conference attended by students from GU-Q, Education City, Qatar University, and from around the world, who present and discuss their research.
+While the first seven of these conferences focused on the Middle East, the eighth conference in March 2019 broadened this focus to include all regions.

 External Research Opportunities for Students

 Undergraduate Research Experience Program (UREP), Qatar National Research Fund (QNRF)

 The UREP provides students with an opportunity to develop their research skills, gain experience in team-based collaboration and participate in a real world project under the mentorship of a GU-Q faculty member.
 There are two application cycles each year with competition deadlines taking place in the Spring and Fall semesters.

 Fellowships and Award Opportunities

 Students are encouraged to seek fellowship and award opportunities.
 In the past GU-Q students have received the ‘Georgetown Environment Initiative Undergraduate Summer Research Fellowship’ and the prestigious ‘Palmer Award’ from LeaderShape Institute, among others.
 Opportunities from the Washington, DC campus such as the Georgetown University’s Berkley Center for Religion, Peace and World Affairs and the Center for Social Justice Research, Teaching and Services fellowship are also accessible to GU-Q students.